Malik Barkat Ali: Pakistan Resolution

 In March 1940, the now famous Lahore Resolution for the creation of Pakistan was approved under the leadership of Muhammad Ali Jinnah.
 Malik Barkat Ali also participated in that process as a member of All India Muslim League's Working Committee.

+Later career

 In his later years, however, he was very impressed by Syed Ata Ullah Shah Bukhari and he thus underwent a considerable change in his ideas, and joined the All India Majlis-e-Ahrar-ul-Islam.
 Barkat Ali also served as a secretary of the Anjuman-e-Himayat-e-Islam for some time.